 Patients and visitors may park for free in the lots in front of the hospital.
-Report to Registration on the 1st floor of Ruby Memorial Hospital.
+Report to Registration on the first floor of J.W.
+Ruby Memorial Hospital.
 The Registration staff will direct you to another part of the hospital for your treatment.

-- May have clear liquids (Pedialyte, white grape juice, and/or apple juice) up to 2 hours prior to scheduled surgery time. ______________ (time)
+- May have clear liquids (Pedialyte, white grape juice, and/or apple juice) up to 2 hours prior to scheduled surgery time

 - May have clear liquids (Pedialyte, Gatorade, water, white grape juice, or apple juice)

 - You must arrange for someone to drive you home after the procedure.
-If you have not arranged for a driver, your procedure will be cancelled.
+If you have not arranged for a driver, your procedure will be canceled.